jhpyle/docassemble/_docs/functions.md

 This function can be useful in interviews that replace the standard list of user sessions.
 See the [`session list interview`] configuration directive for more information.

+Note that more than one user can be associated with any given interview session.
+Unless server-side encryption prevents it, any user who has the session ID of a session can join that interview by visiting a URL with the `i` and `session` parameters set.
+This will associate the user with the interview session.
+Thus, if an interview session has been joined by more than one user, it will show up multiple times in the list returned by `interview_list(user_id='all')`.

 For [API] versions of this function, see [`/api/interviews`], [`/api/user/interviews`], and [`/api/user/<user_id>/interviews`].